-Article 50 of the AHE
+Article 45 of the AHE

-- (1) The legal relationship of the student can be suspended for maximum two semesters continuously in case the student reports it in the preceding semester.
-Such a request can be asked for on divers occasion earliest after the completed first semester. - The student is obliged to report in the period designated for this purpose through the student information system in case he/she does not intend to perform his/her obligations as a student in the next period of studies. - 2.
-When the legal relationship of the student and the University is suspended, - b) the student card of the student may not be validated - 3.
-By request the person admitted may be allowed to delay the commencement of his/her studies by a maximum of 2 years.
+- (1) The legal relationship of the student can be suspended for maximum two semesters continuously in case the student reports before it.
+Such a request can be asked for on divers occasion. - The student is obliged to report in the period designated for this purpose through the student information system in case he/she does not intend to perform his/her obligations as a student in the next period of studies.
+In case the student does not request the suspension of his or her studies by this deadline, his or her semester must be considered as active, even if he or she fails to participate in any class or to fulfill any requirements.

+- 2. When the legal relationship of the student and the University is suspended, - b) the student card of the student may not be validated - 3.
+By request the person admitted may be allowed to delay the commencement of his/her studies by a maximum of 2 semesters.
 The student is obliged to declare such an intention in a written form addressed to the English Secretariat.
 When the period of delay expires, the student is obliged to register even if he or she receives no reminder.
-In case he/she misses this registration, he/she will lose the right to commence studies.
+In case he/she misses this registration, he/she will lose the right to commence studies. - 4.
+The legal relationship can be deferred on divers occasion.